About Eating Disorders | FAQ | Supporting Someone with an Eating Disorder | Resources for Eating Disorders

 What experience do you have dealing with eating disorders?

-I did my graduate work in Counselling Psychology with a focus on eating disorders in my clinical training, as well as in my research for my thesis.
-I have worked in a variety of capacities in the eating disorder field for over 25 years (see About Cynthia Johnston).
+I did my graduate work in Counselling Psychology with a focus on eating disorders in both my clinical training as well as in my thesis regarding the correlation and treatment of eating disorders and trauma.
+I have worked in a variety of capacities in the eating disorder field for over 30 years (see About Cynthia Johnston).

 What type of psychotherapy do you offer?